paul-bailey/EvilCandy/Tutorial.rst

 an escaped numerical character and an adjacent numerical character that is not to be escaped.

+Do not try to use backslash escapes to insert a nulchar in the middle of the string.
+This will result in undefined behavior.
+If you must have a value of zero in the middle, choose a different data type than a string.

 The following additional backslash escapes are supported.

 ================ =====================================